 DEVELOPMENT & WORKSHOP PERIOD - 2014 - 2016

 WORLD PREMIERE & TOURING - 2016 - 2017

 - Sound System

 Basketball is a simple game–get the ball in the hole.
 But this ‘simple’ game becomes complex when outside forces like money and fame challenge team ethics.
-Ike "The Flight” Harris, a gifted and ambitious young basketball player, is on a fast track to stardom when his wings are clipped by the actions
+Ike "The Flight” Harris, a gifted and ambitious young basketball player, is on the fast track to stardom when his wings are clipped by the actions

 of a jealous teammate.
 Wild rumors circulate and Ike’s world crashes down.

 Based on The Flight of Icarus, BOUNCE showcases Flight’s fall from grace, interweaving a theme of betrayal with Greek drama, Shakespeare, Carmen, Grease, and hip-hop.
 How does one rise back up after being knocked down?
 The answer comes from the game of basketball itself, which ties these disparate elements together to create BOUNCE.

 Charles R. Smith, Jr. (Story and Libretto) Award-winning